-Perhaps you've already asked yourself: "How do I go about publishing my WordPress website?" or "what's the best way to get my WordPress site online?".
-For any new developer or agency looking for a boost in their performance, you’d be slightly horrified by the onslaught of (outdated) opinions on Stack Overflow and Google dating all the way back to the inception of WordPress.
-Let me show you to a tried-and-tested deployment process to get your WordPress site from a local device to a server.
-Here we go with SSH!
+Perhaps you've asked yourself, "How do I publish my WordPress website?" or "What's the best way to get my WordPress website online?".
+As a budding developer - or an agency looking to boost performance - you'd surely be horrified by the flood of (outdated) search results on Stack Overflow and Google around the topic of WordPress development.
+So in this post, I'm going to introduce you to a proven deployment process for getting your WordPress website from a local device to a server.
+Let's get started with SSH!

 What is SSH?